whole-tale/whole-tale.github.io-old/_posts/2018-03-08-internships.md

  * `wholetale-interns-2018@googlegroups.com` (cc to `ludaesch@illinois.edu`).
    The Subject should be:  `Summer Internship 2018: <Applicant's Name>`

-Applications must be completed and submitted **no later than March 30, 2018**.
+Applications must be completed and submitted **no later than April 6, 2018**.

 ### Funding Acknowledgment